arjunr00/raytracer-rust/README.md

 ![cornell2](examples/cornell2.png)

-This one, with [Lucy and the Stanford bunny](http://graphics.stanford.edu/data/3Dscanrep/) (49,987 and 35,947 faces, respectively), took around 2 hours and 30 minutes.
+This one, with [Lucy and the Stanford bunny](http://graphics.stanford.edu/data/3Dscanrep/) (99,970 and 69,451 triangles, respectively), took around 2 hours and 30 minutes.
 However, to be fair, I was running multiple Chrome tabs as well as attending class over Zoom while rendering this, unlike the other images, so it probably would have been faster if left alone:

 ![cornell3](examples/cornell3.png)